CCE Country Profile

 III) Climate change in higher education

 The Cook Islands is home to a University of the South Pacific campus on Rarotonga, which is the only university in the country.
 The Pacific Center for Environment and Sustainable Development at the university offers post-graduate diplomas in climate change focusing on Science, Adaptation/Management, and Disaster and Resilience.
 There are also opportunities for students to pursue Master’s of Science and Doctor of Philosophy degrees in climate change.
 The University of the South Pacific has received funding from the European Union Global Climate Change Alliance (EU GCCA) project to train regional and local experts and to strengthen climate change knowledge in the region.
-Importantly, Cook Islands students wishing to take up tertiary education traditionally travel aboard to Fiji, Australia, and New Zealand.
+Importantly, Cook Islands students wishing to take up tertiary education traditionally travel abroad to Fiji, Australia, and New Zealand.

 The Cook Islands Tertiary Training Institute designs and implements climate change courses with the support of the University of the South Pacific, the Pacific Center for the Environment, and the Global Climate Change Action Alliance Plus.
-Part of this effort includes ensuring that learning is context specific and appropriately accredited.
+Part of this effort includes ensuring that learning is context-specific and appropriately accredited.

 One of the main challenges to implementing climate change communication and education policies in the Cook Islands is a shortage of human resources in the relevant technical areas.
 The National Climate Change Policy 2018-2028 (2018) envisions that the key to building national capacity to support enacting climate change policies lies in increasing climate change learning at the primary and secondary education levels, and in ensuring more science students study climate change in tertiary education.
 The number of science graduates is one indicator used by the country to measure the effectiveness of the Policy.